ClintWinter/colt-steele-advanced/11_js-closures-and-this/Notes.md

 }
 ```

-The answer is NO (I got it right!) because the inner function has to make use of a variable declared in the outer function.
+The answer is NO because the inner function has to make use of a variable declared in the outer function.

 Another test: